Mixed-state additivity properties of magic monotones based on quantum relative entropies for single-qubit states and beyond: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank Bartosz Regula for pointing us out some relevant references and for fruitful discussions about monotonicity of resource monotones under probabilistic transformations.
+We also thank Kohdai Kuroiwa for bringing our attention to a typographical error in Proposition~\ref{Fidelity} in the previous version of the manuscript.
 RR and MT are supported by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant.
-RT was supported by the Lee Kuan Yew Postdoctoral Fellowship at Nanyang Technological University Singapore.
+RT was supported by the Lee Kuan Yew Postdoctoral Fellowship at Nanyang Technological University Singapore, JSPS KAKENHI Grant Number JP23K19028, and JST, CREST Grant Number JPMJCR23I3, Japan.
 MT is also supported by the National Research Foundation, Singapore, and A*STAR under its Quantum Engineering Programme (NRF2021-QEP2-01-P06).